MagGomesu/wow-discord-rpc-ascension/README.md

-# Discord Rich Presence for World of Warcraft
+# Discord Rich Presence for Ascension World of Warcraft
-This branch has some changes to make it work for 3.3.5, but it probably will work with other versions less than 4.0.1.
-The current `zones.txt` file has all entrys for MoP, but can miss some entrys for 3.3.5.
-In case you will find them, open an issue and post `log.txt` file, I will add these entrys in 3.3.5-specific `zones.txt`.
+This branch has some changes to make it work for Ascension WoW.
 I tried to make the installation as easy as possible, so I hope you won't face any problems.

 ## Preview